numbats/learnr/chapters/chapter4.md

 -   `/results` folder will contain your analysis results.

--   You could also have other folders to store all the relevent docutments as you like.
+-   You could also have other folders to store all the relevant documents as you like.

 ## Naming